Contents

 Physical Inspection of Power Supply

-If the visual inspection does not lead to any significant finding, then it’s time to check the power supply.
+If the visual inspection does not lead to any significant findings, then it’s time to check the power supply.
 You need to ensure that the integrated circuit (IC) receives the appropriate levels of the power supply.

 By touching various parts of the circuit, you also alter the impedance of the circuit.
-So since this alters the system’s behaviors, it can help you trace out the parts that need additional capacitance.
+So, since this alters the system’s behaviors, it can help you trace out the parts that need additional capacitance.

 You can use compressed canned air to cool a hotspot to test if the component is functioning correctly.
 However, you need to take some precautions while doing this.